ibm-learning-skills-dev/LearnIBMEventStreams/README.md

+# WD107/ZD107 Deploying Event-Driven Applications with IBM Event Streams on IBM Cloud Private

-The material in this repository is intended to support students who are enrolled in the course, **WD107/ZD107 Deploying Event-Driven Applications with IBM Event Streams on IBM Cloud Private**.
+The material in this repository is intended to support students who are enrolled in the course, **WD107 or ZD107 Deploying Event-Driven Applications with IBM Event Streams on IBM Cloud Private**.

 To enroll in the course, go to the [IBM Skills Gateway](https://www.ibm.com/services/learning/ites.wss/zz-en).